rhyslwells/Data-Archive/content/standardised/Activation Function.md

 ### Key Uses of Activation Functions:

 1. Non-linearity: Without activation functions, neural networks would behave as linear models, unable to capture complex, non-linear patterns in the data
-2. [[Data transformation]]: Activation functions modify input signals from one layer to another, helping the model focus on important information while ignoring irrelevant data,
+2. [[Data Transformation]]: Activation functions modify input signals from one layer to another, helping the model focus on important information while ignoring irrelevant data,
 3. [[Backpropagation]]: They enable gradient-based optimization by making the network differentiable, essential for efficient learning.

 ### Purpose of Typical Activation Functions